 4.7 If removable hard drives are used to backup data they must be securely locked away when not in use.

-4.8 Export Controlled Material may not be stored on cloud servers or drop-boxes.
+4.8 Export Controlled Material may not be stored on general cloud servers.
 The data may only be stored on UW-Madison servers.

 4.8.1 Non-UW-Madison servers that store data may be approved once security measures are confirmed by an Information Technology professional and confirmed by the Export Control Office.